-Substitute House Bill No. 6249 amends Section 22a-19 of the Connecticut General Statutes to introduce a new subsection (c) that establishes a process for expedited hearings in judicial reviews of residential building permit applications.
-Under this bill, any party involved in such a judicial review can request an expedited hearing within thirty days of filing.
+Substitute House Bill No. 6249 amends the Connecticut Environmental Protection Act (CEPA) by introducing a new subsection (c) to Section 22a-19, effective October 1, 2025.
+This new provision allows parties involved in judicial reviews of residential building permit applications to request an expedited hearing within thirty days of filing.
 During this hearing, intervening parties must demonstrate a prima facie case that the alleged unreasonable pollution is reasonably likely to occur.
 If they fail to make this showing, the court is required to dismiss the matter.
 The bill defines "residential building permit application" as any application related to the construction or renovation of a structure containing one or more dwelling units.

 Statutes affected: Committee Bill: